johanneskhahn/johanneskhahn.github.io/_pages/about.md

 My research is primarily funded by the [German Research Foundation (DFG)](https://www.dfg.de/en "DFG") via the [Collaborative Research Center (CRC) SFB TRR-154](https://www.trr154.fau.de "SFB TRR-154"), which is in its third and final phase.
 TRR-154 aims for developing methods to supply gas efficiently, i.e., for optimal gas network control.
 Subproject B07, which I am involved in, aims to treat multiparameter auction problems on graph structures.

 ## News
-- October 10-11 2024: I will attend the [Mathematics of Gas Transport and Energy (MOG 2024)](https://www.trr154.fau.de/mog2024/) Conference, organized by the CRC TRR-154 and the DFG
+- _October 10-11 2024_: I will attend the [Mathematics of Gas Transport and Energy (MOG 2024)](https://www.trr154.fau.de/mog2024/) Conference, organized by the CRC TRR-154 and the DFG
-- September 2024: Our paper [Discrete Single-Parameter Optimal Auction Design](https://arxiv.org/abs/2406.08125) has been accepted to [SAGT 2024](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/ "SAGT 2024")
+- _September 2024_: Our paper [Discrete Single-Parameter Optimal Auction Design](https://arxiv.org/abs/2406.08125) has been accepted to [SAGT 2024](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/ "SAGT 2024")
-- April 2024: With a Team from UTN we won the 2nd place on the first matchday of the [Franconian Data Science League](https://de.linkedin.com/company/data-science-league?trk=article-ssr-frontend-pulse_little-mention "FDSL") at the Adidas HQ in Herzogenaurach
+- _April 2024_: With a Team from UTN we won the 2nd place on the first matchday of the [Franconian Data Science League](https://de.linkedin.com/company/data-science-league?trk=article-ssr-frontend-pulse_little-mention "FDSL") at the Adidas HQ in Herzogenaurach

 ## Publications